amandanitta/amandanitta.github.io/projects/virtual-campus-tour.md

 published: true
 labels:
   - Web Development
 summary: "As of Fall 2022, the University of Hawaii at Manoa (UHM), had a virtual campus tour comprised of YouTube videos along with a third-party application that describes the buildings.
-By the UHM having a tour, it allows for the university to be more accessible to out-of-state and neighboring island residents who are not able to visit campus.
-Therefore, my team and I created a virtual campus tour with the idea of being 'for students by students.’"
+By the UHM having a tour, it allowed for the university to be more accessible to out-of-state and neighboring island residents who are not able to visit campus.
+Therefore, my team and I created a virtual campus tour with the idea of it being 'for students by students.’"
 ---
 <lass="img-fluid" width="400px" src="../img/virtual-campus-tour-logo.png">